JohnRGreen/BaltimorePolyEcon/README.md

-# Baltimore Polytechnic guest lecture on labor economics
+# Baltimore Polytechnic guest class on labor economics
 ### John Green
 ### Johns Hopkins Economics
 ### Dec 2023

 This repo contains materials for a 2023 guest lecture for Baltimore Polytechnic's AP Economics students.
-The lecture will broadly cover:
+The rough outline will be:
 1. Overview of labor economics
 2. Discussion of Claudia Goldin's work
 3. Introduction to working with data
 4. (More) discussion of Goldin

-1,2, and 4 follow from the slides, while 3 uses the Jupyter notebook.
-The notebook can be downloaded and run locally (just reference requirements.txt) or it can be run virtually on [Google Colab](https://colab.research.google.com/drive/1NH7f65Q2kQUtNeaf-sXADWCAISPKbmnh?usp=sharing).
+1,2, and 4 follow from the slides "polyecon_slides.pdf", while 3 will be a walk-through of the Jupyter notebook "polyecon_notebook.ipynb".
+The notebook can be downloaded and run locally (using requirements.txt) or it can be run virtually on [Google Colab](https://colab.research.google.com/drive/1NH7f65Q2kQUtNeaf-sXADWCAISPKbmnh?usp=sharing), which is recommended for this lesson.

+We will try and understand what labor economics studies, using the work of recent Nobel-winner Claudia Goldin as a guide, and then get our hands dirty with some actual data and code.